byronesonga/Mozilla_Development_Network/HTML/Letter/README.md

-The task is to markup a letter that needs to be hosted on a University intranet.The Letter is a response from a researchfellow to a prospective PhD Student concerning their application to the University.
+The task is to markup a letter that needs to be hosted on a University intranet.The Letter is a response from a research fellow to a prospective PhD Student concerning their application to the University.